techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 * A very clear keyword or set of keywords for the content. ( `Bootstrap, Portfolio Site` )
 * Anything else highly relevant.

 Make sure you set the video to public not private.
 Do not break the video into segments.

-> If you have access to the YouTube channel, add the videos to the relevant playlists (month, lightning talks, etc).
+> If you have access to the YouTube channel, add the videos to the relevant playlists (month, lightning talks, etc) and change Youtube Category to 'Science & Technology' from 'Gaming'.
+If you do not have access, mark the corresponding column in [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag).

 ### Finally

 For the `Need to Export?` column in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag):
 * If the video appears on [Techlahoma's YouTube channel](https://youtube.com/techlahoma), enter `no`.
 * If you're not able to export to YouTube for any reason, enter `yes`.
-* If you give up on waiting for it to show up on YouTube, leave it blank.
+* If you give up on waiting for it to show up on YouTube, enter 'Exporting'.